SCEPTIC.INFO Free your mind - question!

 How can you be sure that the "victim" is not the one doing the possessing?
 Or what if demon and victim imagine or assume they possess the other?

-We don’t know how the person is their body and how they "fit in".
-So we know less about how a demon can be there and how it interacts.
+We do not know how the person is their body and how they "fit in".
+So, assuming demons are real, we know less about how a demon can be there and how it interacts.
 How a person is their mind and body is a mystery.
 How the mind and body work together is unexplained.
 A demon being present may upset this balance without meaning to.
 Or it may mean to do some things and things may happen that it is not intending to happen.
 So all or some of the horrible aspects of a possession might be a side-effect.
 The priest judges the demon as a tormentor!
 This comes close to saying the person's reaction to the demon or its attempt to make its home in the person is the problem.
 It comes close to blaming the victim.
 It certainly reduces compassion and paves the way for abuse.

 The victim during an exorcism is often aware of what is going on.
 The process must be very distressing or her or him.
 Not only is there a creepy ceremony going on, but it is often being repeated and it builds up hope that the demon will go and that hope is usually dashed.
 It reinforces the belief that there really is a demon there.
 And the "demon" may be rampant and crazed during the exorcisms and start tormenting the victim with new ferocity.
 The victim is put through all that when there is absolutely no evidence that exorcism really benefits.
 The demon may go in its own time or start to hide in the victim.
 Exorcism is abuse.
 When the victim is a child this is heinous abuse.

-Exorcists have no way of being sure that when they throw holy water on a person who screams that it burns if it is the demon or the person who is speaking.
-And the demon may be speaking but what if the real person is suffering too and cannot speak?
+Exorcists have no way of being sure that when they throw holy water on a person who screams that it burns if it is the demon or the person who is reacting.
+It could be the demon but what if the real person is suffering too?
 The demon could leave temporarily or hide in the person to avoid the pain.
 A real demon would surely know that sprinkling holy water is part of the routine.
 It would see the bottle.
 It would hide.
 The reaction shows that the demon is faking if there is a demon.
 The person suffering, if any, is the victim.
 Holy water on the body of a person who is not the demon cannot effect the demon.
 The Wicked Witch of the West would not have been melted by a bucket of water had she being wearing waterproofs.
 The body of the possessed person does not belong to the demon so the demon cannot respond if the body is sprinkled with holy water.
 The body is like a shell.

 Is possession a symptom of a mental illness or is mental illness a symptom of possession?
 If a person can be possessed and it's not their fault then how is the demon getting in or what drew its interest in possessing?
 Does mental illness or a psychological disorder open a door?
 If there is a door nobody knows what opens it and exactly when.
 If mental illness is a symptom of possession then all mentally ill people should be considered for exorcism.
 Religion has no answers for these questions which shows how irresponsible and unscientific it is.